hotschedules/slate/source/includes/POS/getting-started.md

 <br>

-To **validate** your JSON data to ensure it's well formed for StoreInfo or StoreBusinessDay before you create your files, you can **POST** the data to the "validate" endpoint and receive a JSON repsonse upon success or failure.
+To **validate** your JSON data to ensure it's well formed before you create your files, you can **POST** the data to the "validate" endpoint and receive a JSON repsonse upon success or failure.

 Validate Endpoint URL: https://api.hotschedules.io/NAMESPACE/validate/**StoreInfo** or **StoreBusinessDay**